 After Huxley we piled even more cute onto our camera roll with a photoshoot for 12-week old pug Ivy.
 She’s such a fun little pup, those big earnest eyes melted our hearts during the shoot, and whilst editing too.

-We rounded off September with Fran and Rich’s engagement shoot at Therfield Heath.
+We rounded off our September photography with Fran and Rich’s engagement shoot at Therfield Heath.
 We were glad we picked the afternoon for the shoot as we were treated to a stunning sunset, don’t they look cosy?

 During the September madness we took some time out for a trip to Italy, to visit Lina’s Dad’s village, Cusano Mutri, which gave Tom a peek at Lina’s childhood memories.
 The village is in a valley, surrounded by mountains, and we naturally took plenty of incredible photos of our trip.
 Look out for a full blog soon.